kni-labs/kni-scss/readme.md

 # KNI SCSS

-Note: 2.0 is a very breaking change and should NOT be upgraded.
-Only use it for a fresh build.

 Our css starter pack and folder structure.
 The purpose of this repo is to have a single source of truth for all css used across, react, wordpress, static, or any future sites.
 When spinning up a new repo, please make sure it's using the latest version of this `scss` folder..

 ### Install